Single implants cost from £2,800 (inclusive)

 Pro: Fixed, stable, and natural-looking.

-Con: Removable and less stable than fixed options.
+Con: Removable & less stable than fixed options.
+Requires frequent replacement & adjustment.

 Pro: Minimally invasive, little effect on nearby teeth.